silverstripe/api.silverstripe.org/README.md

 	`0 3 * * * /sites/api/www/makedoc.sh`

 ### Add a New Version

- * Copy a version section block in `makedoc.sh` and update the version number
+ * Copy a version section block in `sami.json` and ensure you use the appropriate value for `versionmap` depending on whether the module started its life at version 1 or version 4 (for SilverStripe 4)
- * Update the .gitignore to ignore any new files generated in `en` which is a directory synlinked outside of the web root (you don't want to commit the static generated files!)
  * Run `makedoc.sh` and confirm the generation runs through properly
- * Make a commit of the updated `makedoc.sh`
+ * Make a commit of the updated `sami.json`
- * Update the redirections in `.htaccess` to the stable version number
+ * Update the redirections in `.htaccess` to the stable version number (if changing major versions)
  * Make a separate commit with the redirection (explained in deployment below)

 **Please note:** Often the `master` branch will be representing an unstable major version.
 When this needs to be updated, please edit `search/lookup.php`.

 ### Deployment to production

 This is now hosted on SilverStripe Platform, you can deploy from the dashboard. `makedoc.sh` is run on a nightly cron as defined in `platform.yml`.

 ### Symbol Lookup